joor-jordanb/ios-shortcuts/README.md

 This repo has two scripts:

 - `scripts/update-snippets.sh`
-    - copies everything in `snippets/` to `~/Library/Developer/Xcode/UserData/CodeSnippets/`
+    - copies everything in `snippets/` to `~/Library/Developer/Xcode/UserData/CodeSnippets/`, overwriting any existing.

 - `scripts/pull-snippets.sh`